jianninapinto/DataCamp/SQL-for-Business-Analysts/Data-Driven Decision-Making-in-SQL.md

 | null         | null   | 8.0000000000000000 |
 | null         | female | 8.0529411764705882 |
 | null         | male   | 7.8141025641025641 |

+Note: The overall average of ratings is 7.9.